oigele/BAZO-Scripts-Fabio/README.md

 ./setup_script.sh
 ```

-Now you can use the BAZO-Miner &BAZO-Client
+Now you can use the BAZO-Miner & BAZO-Client